NguyenVV13/Docker-Demo-App/README.md

 https://www.youtube.com/watch?v=3c-iBn73dDE

+The idea behind this project is to simulate how development could work with Docker.
+The developer pulls an image of MongoDB to program the frontend and backend code with, and commits this code to a repo like GitHub.
+CI/CD operations that would be performed with something like Jenkins, such as taking the new tested code, building the app, and creating a new Docker image with a Dockerfile, are stepped through by hand.

-Uses HTML, CSS, and JavaScript for the frontend.
+In this project, HTML, CSS, and JavaScript are used for the frontend.
 HTML is used to structure the website, CSS provides the style, and JavaScript is used to dynamically change the value of elements on the webpage when the buttons for editing and saving the profile are pressed.

-Uses NodeJS with Express module and MongoDB for the backend.
+NodeJS with Express module and MongoDB are used for the backend.
 NodeJS sets up the server and connects the website with MongoDB, taking user inputs via text fields and saving the data to the NoSQL database.
-Data is visualized using Mongo Express, and everything is packaged together into a single application image with Docker.
+Database entries are visualized using Mongo Express.

 ## Running the App